conduktor/conduktor-docs/docs/gateway/get-started/support/data-privacy.md

 ## Where is Conduktor installed?

-Conduktor Gateway runs as a docker container on the instance of your choice in your own infrastructure.
+Conduktor Gateway runs as a Docker container that you can deploy using on any Docker or Kubernetes type environment, either self-hosted or cloud based.

 ## Support / Analytics / Error reporting